 - Sometimes culturally or language specific events, TV shows, music, and stories are referred to in class.
 If you don’t understand the reference you can make a note to ask about it later or ask right away or ask a classmate to spell the name for you.
 You may already be familiar with the story or event, but not recognize the pronunciation.

 - It is important to speak up in class.
 Many classes expect student participation and in some cases, part of your grade is based on participation.
 Professors generally outline their expectations during the first class and on the syllabus.

 - If you aren’t sure how to address a professor, be formal the first time.
 If professors or instructors prefer a less formal address, they will tell you.
 Often this is covered during the first class.

 - If you encounter a difficulty with the class or outside of class (such as an accident, sickness) that impacts your ability to attend class, speak with your professor in person or by email.
-Depending on circumstances, professors may suggest you speak with the department, Disability Services for Students, or others.
+Depending on circumstances, professors may suggest you speak with the department, Access and Equity Services, or others.

 - Make a friend in each class.
 That way if either of you miss a class, you can share notes from the missed class.
 You will also have someone to study with.

 - Study with a friend or small group from your class.
 You can book a study room through the library.
 Study rooms generally have a white board and you can connect your computer up to the large monitor provided.
 Don’t worry if you don’t have white board markers or the monitor connector (RGB or VGA cable) – you can borrow these from the circulation desk.